castrocami/castrocami/README.md

 ### Hola!, I'm Camila! 👋

-Nurse and Full Stack dev from Chile living in California👯
+Nurse and Software developer from Chile living in California👯

 - 🔭 I’m currently working on my own arduino project!
 - 😄 I’m currently learning more of back-end area